Monthly Archives: September 2013

 I don’t find myself quoting the Urban Dictionary much in my business life, but I have to admit, I peeked at their search return

 Richardson Wins Two Stevie® Awards for Management & New Product Categories in the 2013 American Business Awards

 Richardson is very excited to announce that we were presented with two Stevie Awards at the Stevie Award ceremonies in San Francisco, on September 16th, 2013.

-Richardson’s President and CEO, David DiStefano, was awarded with a Gold Stevie Award for Upstart Company of the Year.
+Richardson’s former President and CEO, David DiStefano, was awarded a Gold Stevie Award for Upstart Company of the Year.
 Mr. DiStefano was recognized for his ground-breaking organizational achievements, helping lead Richardson to record growth in 2012.
 Among the many drivers for Richardson’s improved performance were new organizational roles, a three-year internal culture initiative, expansion into new territories including China, and the additions of new sales training and enablement services Collaborative Account Development™, Selling with Insights™, Richardson Quick Check™, and Change Leadership™ programs.